-(3) TERMINATION OF ELIGIBILITY.-Notwithstanding any other provision of law, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau [shall not receive any funds under this subtitle for any fiscal year that begins after September 30, 2001] shall be eligible to receive a grant under this title until the date when an agreement for the extension of the United States education assistance under the Compact of Free Association for each of the Freely Associated States becomes effective. \ \ \ \ \ \ \ [(f) HOLD-HARMLESS.- [(1) IN GENERAL.-Notwithstanding subsection (c)- [(A) for fiscal year 1999, no eligible agency shall receive an allotment under this subtitle that is less than 90 percent of the payments made to the State or outlying area of the eligible agency for fiscal year 1998 for programs for which funds were authorized to be appropriated under section 313 of the Adult Education Act (as such Act was in effect on the day before the date of the enactment of the Workforce Investment Act of 1998); and [(B) for fiscal year 2000 and each succeeding fiscal year, no eligible agency shall receive an allotment under this subtitle that is less than 90 percent of the allotment the eligible agency received for the preceding fiscal year under this subtitle. this subtitle.
+(3) TERMINATION OF ELIGIBILITY.-Notwithstanding any other provision of law, [the Republic of the Marshall Islands, the Federated States of Micronesia and] the Republic of Palau shall not receive any funds under this subtitle for any fiscal year that begins after September 30, [2001] 2007.

-[(2) RATABLE REDUCTION.-If for any fiscal year the amount available for allotment under this subtitle is insufficient to satisfy the provisions of paragraph (1), the Secretary shall ratably reduce the payments to all eligible agencies, as necessary. (f) HOLD-HARMLESS PROVISIONS.- (1) IN GENERAL.-Notwithstanding subsection (c) and subject to paragraph (2), for fiscal year 2004 and each succeeding fiscal year, no eligible agency shall receive an allotment under this section that is less than 90 percent of the allotment the eligible agency received for the preceding fiscal year under this section.
+[(f) HOLD-HARMLESS.- [(1) IN GENERAL.-Notwithstanding subsection (c)- [(A) for fiscal year 1999, no eligible agency shall receive an allotment under this subtitle that is less than 90 percent of the payments made to the State or outlying area of the eligible agency for fiscal year 1998 for programs for which funds were authorized to be appropriated under section 313 of the Adult Education Act (as such Act was in effect on the day before the date of the enactment of the Workforce Investment Act of 1998); and [(B) for fiscal year 2000 and each succeeding fiscal year, no eligible agency shall receive an allotment under this subtitle that is less than 90 percent of the allotment the eligible agency received for the preceding fiscal year under this subtitle. [(2) RATABLE REDUCTION.-If for any fiscal year the amount available for allotment under this subtitle is insufficient to satisfy the provisions of paragraph (1), the Secretary shall ratably reduce the payments to all eligible agencies, as necessary.] (f) HOLD-HARMLESS PROVISIONS.- (1) In General.-Notwithstanding subsection (c) and subject to paragraph (2), for fiscal year 2005 and each succeeding fiscal year, no eligible agency shall receive an allotment under this section that is less than 90 percent of the allotment the eligible agency received for the preceding fiscal year under this section.
 (2) 100 PERCENT ALLOTMENT.-Notwithstanding paragraphs (1) and (2) of subsection (e), an eligible agency that receives only an initial allotment under subsection (c)(1) (and no additional allotment under subsection (c)(2)) shall receive an allotment under this section that is equal to 100 percent of the initial allotment under subsection (c)(1).
 (3) RATABLE REDUCTION.-If for any fiscal year the amount available for allotment under this subtitle is insufficient to satisfy the provisions of paragraphs (1) and (2), the Secretary shall ratably reduce the payments to all eligible agencies, as necessary.
-(4) ADDITIONAL ASSISTANCE.- (A) IN GENERAL.-From amounts reserved under subsection (a)(2), the Secretary shall make grants to eligible agencies described in subparagraph (B) to enable such agencies to provide activities authorized under chapter 2.
+(4) ADDITIONAL ASSISTANCE.- (A) In General.-From amounts reserved under subsection (a)(2), the Secretary shall make grants to eligible agencies described in subparagraph (B) to enable such agencies to provide activities authorized under chapter 2.
 (B) ELIGIBILITY.-An eligible agency is eligible to receive a grant under this paragraph for a fiscal year if the amount of the allotment such agency receives under this section for the fiscal year is less than the amount such agency would have received for the fiscal year if the allotment formula under this section as in effect on September 30, 2003, were in effect for such year.
-(C) Amount of Grant.-The amount of a grant made to an eligible agency under this paragraph for a fiscal year shall be the difference between- (i) the amount of the allotment such agency would have received for the fiscal year if the allotment formula under this section as in effect on September 30, 2003, were in effect for such year; and (ii) the amount of the allotment such agency receives under this section for the fiscal year.
+(C) Amount of a grant made to an eligible agency under this paragraph for a fiscal year shall be the difference between- (i) the amount of the allotment such agency would have received for the fiscal year if the allotment formula under this section as in effect on September 30, 2003, were in effect for such year; and (ii) the amount of the allotment such agency receives under this section for the fiscal year.